GOP dealt stiff blow in Senate's bid to repeal 'Obamacare' | New Country 923

 Buoyed by a signal from House Speaker Paul Ryan, McConnell had introduced a pared-down health care bill late Thursday that he hoped would keep alive Republican ambitions to repeal “Obamacare.”

-The measure would have repealed the unpopular Affordable Care Act requiring most people to have health insurance or risk a fine from the IRS.
-A similar requirement on larger employers would be suspended for eight years.

-Additionally it would have denied funding to Planned Parenthood for a year, and suspended for three years a tax on medical device manufacturers.
-States could seek waivers from consumer protections in the Obama-era law, and individuals could increase the amount they contribute to tax-sheltered health savings accounts for medical expenses.
+The Congressional Budget Office said the amendment would have increased the number of uninsured people by 16 million, the same problem that vexed all the “repeal and replace” measures Republicans have offered.
+Obama’s law extended coverage to some 20 million people, reducing the nation’s uninsured rate to a historic low of around 9 percent.

-Ryan, R-Wis., seemingly opened a path for McConnell earlier Thursday evening by signaling a willingness to negotiate a more comprehensive bill with the Senate.
-Some Republican senators had been concerned that the House would simply pass the “skinny bill” and send it to Trump.
+Still, Ryan, R-Wis., had seemingly opened a path for McConnell earlier Thursday by signaling a willingness to negotiate a more comprehensive bill with the Senate.
+Some Republican senators had been concerned that the House would simply pass McConnell’s “skinny bill” and send it to Trump.
 That would have sent a shock wave through health insurance markets, spiking premiums.

-“Not sufficient,” said McCain, who returned to the Capitol Tuesday to provide a pivotal vote that allowed the Senate to begin debating the health care bill, a paramount priority for Trump and the GOP.
+“Not sufficient,” said McCain, who returned to the Capitol Tuesday.
 The 80-year-old McCain had been home in Arizona trying to decide on treatment options for brain cancer.

 Sen. Lindsey Graham, R-S.C., initially said “not yet” when asked if he was ready to vote for the scaled-back Senate bill.
 But later, he told reporters that Ryan had assured him and others in a phone conversation that the House would hold talks with the Senate.